 My name is Morgan Billstein, and I am a freshman involved in the Biological Sciences Scholars Program.
 Before moving to Columbus, I lived in a small town in Toledo, OH, where my graduating class at Ottawa Hills High School was just 73 students.

-Throughout high school, my interests usually leaned towards math and science classes.
-Of the sciences I studied, I was most interested in ones relating to the medical field.
-I am extremely fascinated by all aspects of the human body, especially the brain, which has helped me to chose the pre-med track and Neuroscience as my major.
+Throughout high school, my interests usually leaned towards math, science, and art classes.
+Of the sciences I studied, I was most interested in ones relating to the medical field, and I loved my ceramics and jewelry classes.
+I am extremely fascinated by all aspects of the human body, especially the brain, which has helped me to chose Neuroscience as my major.
+To incorporate my passion for both art and science, I am also on the pre-dental track hoping to later specialize in orthodontics.
 My favorite extracurricular activities in high school were sports.
 I played varsity on both tennis and basketball all four years of school.
 I also enjoyed several clubs that allowed me to participate in community service.
 All of these extracurricular activities provided me the opportunity to grow as a leader and push myself out of my comfort zone.